1101 King St.

 The building takes up more than two-thirds of the block bounded by King, North Henry (Route 1 South), Cameron and North Fayette streets.

-The building was built in the 1980s and was renovated in 2017.
+It was built in the 1980s and renovated in 2017.
 It features a spacious interior atrium and multiple floors of office suites.
 The ground floor features The Fresh Baguette (which opened earlier this year) in addition to a deli, an eye doctor and Orange Theory fitness.
 The building also features a conference center on the upper floors and a rooftop deck.

 According to the Special Use Permit application, “The existing building on the property is an aging condo office building and has struggled to retain tenants over the years.
 The building is approximately 80 percent vacant.
 Due to its condo office status, it is challenging to bring the office space to Class A condition.
 A major challenge to the building’s occupancy is the step back terrace design which creates an inefficient floor plate for office uses.
 It does, however, present an excellent layout for the transformation to residential use.
 Residential use is complimentary to the neighborhood and important to the continued retail revitalization along King Street.”